 1 | Green tree python |

 Green tree pythons prey on mammals and occasionally birds, which they ambush from a comfortable nest of coils.
 They must choose the most optimally angled branch for making sudden lunges, otherwise their prey might dodge and escape.
-If this is 20 metres above the rainforest floor, then so be it.
+If this branch happens to be 20 metres above the rainforest floor, then so be it.

 Green tree pythons ascend so high simply because they can.
-They have excellent climbing abilities in spite of their bulky weight, and there’s no limits on where they can place themselves in ambush.
-If there’s food shortages lower down, then green tree pythons will be dragged higher by default.
+They have excellent climbing abilities in spite of their bulky weight, and there’s no limits on where they can place themselves in an ambush position.
+If there’s food shortages lower down, then the green tree python will be dragged higher by default.
 That’s not all, as if a male scents a female on the highest branches, he could be lured all the way from 0 metres to 20.
-Like all snakes, they have an extraordinary sense of smell, although they don’t sniff, instead flecking their tongue to detect scent particles.
-This could be blown on the breeze or lingering on surfaces like a leaf.
+These scent particles could be blown on the breeze or lingering on surfaces like a leaf.

 2 | Amazon tree boa |

 A forest might be a forest, but there’s multiple sublevels within them.
-You have the earthy soil chambers where ant-eating blind snakes live.
-You have the forest floor, containing bushmasters and tiptoeing human explorers.
-Then you have the towering canopies, where beams of sunlight shine through and Amazon tree boas rest peacefully on branches, oblivious to the drama below.
+You have the earthy soil chambers where ant-eating blind snakes live, hidden from view.
+You have the forest floor, containing venomous bushmasters and human explorers attempting to tiptoe past them.
+Then you have the towering canopies, where beams of sunlight shine through, and Amazon tree boas rest peacefully on branches, oblivious to the drama below.

 The Amazon tree boa has access to areas a human being couldn’t dream of, with excellent climbing skills and no fear of heights.
 If this snake wants to stay out of sight, then it will, unless people are willing to climb 20 metres high in a swarming rainforest canopy.
-You could always send a drone up, but this would probably be swiped down by a monkey at the last second.
+You could always send a drone up to look at them, but this would probably be swiped down by a monkey at the last second.

 3 | Brown tree snake |

 Many forest snakes have a safety switch built into their brains.
 They know that if they climb too far then a fall would be correspondingly more catastrophic, ending their lives.
-But the brown tree snake just keeps on climbing.
-This is a native Australian species which lives in forests of Queensland.
-They’re also an invasive species on Guam, the US-controlled Pacific island, where they’ve wreaked havoc on the native birds (their main prey).
+But the brown tree snake just keeps on climbing, with no fear whatsoever.
+This is a native Australian species which mainly lives in forests of Queensland.
+They’re also a notorious invasive species on Guam, the US-controlled Pacific island, where they’ve wreaked havoc on the native birds (their main prey).

 The brown tree snake is mildly venomous, though is no threat to humans.
 They’re recognisable by bulging eyes and a fully brown body, measuring 100cm.
-This snake also inhabits forest edges and more isolated tree clumps, so it gets a superior view to most climbers.
-Brown tree snakes can climb 20 metres high, and not be blocked by a thick jungle canopy.
-They can see a grassy plain, the sunset, or most importantly, a team of US government exterminators heading their way.
+This snake also inhabits forest edges and more isolated tree clumps, so it gets a superior view to most high-climbing snakes.
+Brown tree snakes can climb 20 metres high, and not be blocked by a thick jungle canopy like the green tree python.
+They can see a grassy plain, the sunset, the ocean, or even a group of US government exterminators approaching.

 4 | South American sipo |